 backend StorageBackend LANCEDB Backend engine: LANCEDB or ICEBERG

 io_config IOConfig?
-None Daft I/O config (cloud credentials)
+None Native Daft I/O config passed to Iceberg storage read/write operations

 Path values are coerced to str via a field validator.
 See Stores for backend-specific behavior.